kd2org/opodsync/README.md

 * Compatible with gPodder desktop client
 * Self-registration
 * See subscriptions and history on web interface
+* Fetch feeds and episodes metadata and store them locally (optional)

 In the future, this will target compatibility with the [Open Podcast API](https://openpodcastapi.org) as well when it is released.